awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/data-feed-billing-event.md

 ## Example 2: Amount invoiced to buyers on seller's behalf<a name="data-feed-example-query-invoice-for-seller"></a>

-To find out how much buyers were invoiced on a seller's behalf, you can run a query like the following:
+To find out how much buyers were invoiced on a seller's behalf, you can run a query as shown in the following example\.

 ```
 SELECT sum(amount) FROM billing_event